wdi-sg/gitbook-2018/06-ruby-rails/rails-1-M/readme.md

   * Park `has_many` Rangers
   * Ranger `belongs_to` a Park
 * Views
-  * parks#new - add/remove rangers checkbox
+  * parks#new - add/remove rangers select
   * parks#show
     * list all rangers with a specific park

-  * rangers#new - add/remove rangers checkbox
+  * rangers#new - add/remove rangers select
   * rangers#show

 * Controllers